The Dangers of Misdiagnosis

 Contact a Waterford and New London Medical Malpractice Attorney for Help Today

-If you believe you were the victim of medical malpractice, please do not hesitate to call Polito & Associates.
+If you believe you were the victim of medical malpractice, please do not hesitate to call Polito & Harrington.
 For a free consultation with a medical malpractice lawyer, call (860) 447-3300 or contact us online today.